-I like to watch Berkshire Hathaway’s table of Operating Earnings (page 47 of the 2005 Annual Report), In order to get a picture of internal growth and to sort through some of the lumpy stuff like hurricanes and capital gains.
-In the table below I break out three main three main operating categories; Underwriting Gains, Investment Income, and Income from operating businesses (19 year because my collection of Annual Reports only goes back to 1989).
+I like to watch Berkshire Hathaway Growth Rate, and Table of Operating Earnings (page 47 of the 2005 Annual Report) to get a picture of Berkshire Hathaway Growth Rate and sort through some of the lumpy stuff like hurricanes and capital gains.
+In the Table below, I break out three main three main operating categories; Underwriting Gains, Investment Income, and Income from operating businesses (19 years because my collection of Annual Reports only goes back to 1989).

 From the table we can see that Total pretax Operating Income has grown from $329 million in 1987 to $7.5 Billion in 2005.
 The growth for the 19 year period works out to annual rate of 19% which is not bad for a company the size of Berkshire Hathaway, but what is more interesting to me is that the rate for the last ten years is 24%.
 Better yet the growth rate for the last 5 years is also 24%.

 Operating Profit for the non-insurance operating business has grown from $204 million to $4 billion and here again if you look at the bottom of the table you will see that ten year growth (28%) has outpaced the 19 year figure (18%).
 In this case though, the five year pace (23%) is off from the ten year figure but still stronger than the 19 year pace.